 - Integrated seatpost

-- Not fully integrated cable routing
+- Fully integrated cable routing

 - Ridden by Team Jayco Alula